 At the city of Herakleio, the surface cover consists of alluvial sediments and anthropogenic material, having resistivity values with great variance, ranging between 20 and 180 Ohm.m.
 Deeper layer consist of mainly quaternary cohesive sediments overlying yellow marl.
-At the north part of the city, near the coastline, evidence of sea water intrusion has been found, with layers having resistivity values within the range of 1.5-10 Ohm.m.
+At the north part of the city, near the coastline, evidence of sea water intrusion has been found (Fig. 3), with layers having resistivity values within the range of 1.5-15 Ohm.m.
 Since the ERTs maximum penetration depth did not exceed 40m, no evidence of marly limestone was found at the particular depths, especially at the southern parts of the city where they were expected.
+Of course, as could be seen in figure 3, there are places where the bedrock is shoaling and is easily detectable in shallow depths.